vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "The only limit to our realization of tomorrow is our doubts of today." - Franklin D. Roosevelt
 > 1. "Do your thing and don't care if they like it." - Tina Fey
 > 1. "Opportunities don't happen.
 You create them." - Chris Grosser
+> 1. "Success is not measured by what you accomplish, but the opposition you have encountered, and the courage with which you have maintained the struggle against overwhelming odds." - Orison Swett Marden

 ## Happiness